vadymmarkov/Malibu/README.md

 * Data and errors are handled separately.
 * Your networking code is much cleaner, readable and follows `DRY` principle.

-Enjoy the ride, equipped with all necessary gears by `Malibu`, and feel yourself like a big wave surfer in sharky waters of asynchronous networking.
+Equip yourself with the necessary gears of **Malibu**, become a big wave surfer and let the days of shark infested asynchronous networking be a thing of the past.
+Enjoy the ride!

 ## Features